 (Variation of an approved or agreed budget is dealt with in rule 3.15A.)

 10. (a) The assumptions that are reflected in the table below are not to be repeated.
-Include only those assumptions that significantly impact on the level of costs claimed such as the duration of the proceedings, the number of experts and witnesses or the number of interlocutory applications envisaged.
+Include only those assumptions that significantly impact on the level of costs claimed such as the duration of the proceedings, the number of experts and witnesses or the number of interim applications envisaged.
 Brief details only are required in the box beneath each phase.
 Additional documents should only be prepared in exceptional circumstance and, where they are disregarded by the court, the cost of preparation may be disallowed.

 (b) Written assumptions are not normally required by the Court in cases where the parties are only required to lodge the first page.